Components

 § Toolbar

-is a horizontally laid-out collection of controls.
+A .tool-bar is a horizontally laid-out collection of controls.
+Alternatively, you can use role=toolbar.

-<section role="toolbar">
+<section role=toolbar>

 <button type=button>Cut</button>